What Is a Short-Term Business Loan and When Should I Use It?

 Exit Strategy

 A clear exit strategy is essential.
 Lenders assess how and when the loan will be repaid before approving funding.
+Common exit strategies include refinancing into a longer-term facility, sale of an asset, business cashflow from a confirmed event or contract, or capital injection from owners or investors.

 When Should You Use a Short-Term Business Loan?